derek-corcoran-barrios/SpeciesPoolR/README.md

 species, thereby enhancing our ability to manage and preserve biodiversity effectively (Reddin, Bothwell, and Lennon 2015).

+In highly degraded habitats, such as Denmark, where over 60% of the land is dominated by agriculture and less than 10% remains as natural habitat, traditional SDMs may face further limitations.
+The scarcity of natural habitats means that presence records are often skewed towards human-modified landscapes, complicating the modeling of species’ ecological preferences.
+In such contexts, where the majority of occurrences may not reflect the species’ natural behaviors or habitat use, relying on complex SDMs could lead to misleading predictions.
+Instead, simpler algorithms that incorporate basic dispersal mechanisms and habitat filtering might be more effective.
+By reducing assumptions about habitat preferences, these methods can provide a more realistic framework for conservation planning, particularly when dealing with the restoration of agricultural lands into natural habitats.

+For rare species, and indeed for many others, this approach may offer a more practical solution in scenarios where detailed ecological data is sparse or unreliable.
+Studies have suggested that in such landscapes, simplistic models that prioritize dispersal and broad habitat suitability over intricate ecological niches can better capture species’ potential distributions and their responses to environmental changes (GUISAN et al. 2006; Thuiller et al. 2005), an example to this approach would be range bagging (Drake 2015).
+This pragmatic approach is especially pertinent when planning conservation actions in areas where habitat degradation has left little intact nature, and it ensures that even under data constraints, effective biodiversity management can still be pursued.

 # 3 Using SpeciesPoolR Manually

 ## 3.1 Importing and Downloading Species Presences